Dog Eye Allergies: Symptoms and Treatment

 Diagnostic Tests Your Vet May Use

-- Schirmer tear test: Measures tear production to rule out dry eye syndrome
+- Schirmer tear test: measures tear production to rule out dry eye syndrome

-- Eye pressure measurement (tonometry): Rules out glaucoma
+- Eye pressure measurement (tonometry): rules out glaucoma

-Treatment Options for Dog Eye Allergies
+How Are Dog Eye Allergies Treated?

 Medications for Eye Allergy Relief